 Kevin L. Adams

-Mr. Adams is the Vice President of Operations for the National Alliance for Hispanic Health (the Alliance).
-In this role, Mr. Adams assists in the management of operations and implementation of policies and procedures for the organization.
+Mr. Adams is the Vice President of Finance and Operations for the National Alliance for Hispanic Health (the Alliance).
+In this role, Mr. Adams assists in the management of operations and implementation of policies and procedures for the organization and oversees finance.
 He also monitors work and evaluates results to ensure that departmental and organizational objectives and operating requirements are met and are in line with the needs and mission of the organization.
 Mr. Adams currently oversees technology product deployment, directs all software and hardware procurement decisions, directs technical integration and operations activities, and directs in-service support staff.

 In previous roles at the Alliance, Mr. Adams was the Vice President for Technology where he headed the Center for Technology and was responsible for strategic planning of the Alliance’s internal and external networks, web development and deployment, hotline database development, and Internet-based membership services.
 Prior to his work in the field of Technology, Mr. Adams began his career in the Finance Department at the Alliance in 1987.

 Paul M. Baker is the Senior Director for Programs at the National Alliance for Hispanic Health (the Alliance) where he oversees a variety of national, multi-site, and multi-year interventions focused on disease prevention and health promotion.
 As a part of these efforts, Mr. Baker works closely with Hispanic-serving community-based organizations (CBOs) and fosters collaborative relationships with multi-sector stakeholders at the local, state and national levels to improve health and access to quality care.